 - L Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
-Alleluia. - C Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
+Fear not, little flock, Alleluia. - Alleluia, Alleluia.
+For it is your Father's good pleasure to give you the kingdom.
 Alleluia.

-- L O Lord, C Have Mercy on us.

-- L O Christ, C Have Mercy on us.

-- L O Lord, C Have Mercy on us.
+- L O Lord,L O Christ,C Have Mercy on us.L Have Mercy on us. - L O Lord, C Have Mercy on us.